-The Canadian Rockies are much drier and sunnier than the inland rainforests to the west but that doesn’t mean Banff doesn’t also have spectacular old-growth groves.
+The Canadian Rockies are much drier and sunnier than the inland rainforests to the west, but that doesn’t mean Banff doesn’t also have small pockets of spectacular old-growth trees.

 If you are a tourist visiting Banff National Park, the easiest place to see an ancient Douglas Fir tree is beside the parking lot at the popular Norquay Lookout.